-This current application has been submitted following a withdrawn application for the erection of a single dwelling.
+This current application has been submitted following a withdrawn application for the erection of a detached dwelling.
 That proposal was considered unacceptable due to concerns regarding the design and the impact of the development on neighbouring properties.
-The previous scheme was much taller and of a larger scale and wholly contemporary in appearance.
-In addition, concerns were also raised with respect to the impact on neighbouring properties.
-The revised scheme amends the design of the unit to seek to overcome the above issues.
+Since the withdrawal, a few tweaks have been made to the scheme that includes removal of fenestration and a pitched roof added to the dormer windows.